twosigma/marbles/docs/comparisons.rst

 pytest
 ------

-Marbles provides some functionality similar to `pytest`_:

-* Full statement source code presentation
-* Presentation of variables present in assertion statements

-Marbles goes beyond pytest with:

-* Note annotations
-* Explicit assertion names
-* Finer grained local variable control
-* Assertion logging

-Finally, marbles tests have the same structure as unittest tests, which are more explicit than pytest tests, and therefore are easier to learn and to reason about at failure time.
+As far as failure messages go, marbles has the most in common with `pytest`_.
+However, because marbles is bulit on top of unittest, writing marbles tests is pretty different than writing pytest tests.

+Marbles is all about the test consumer, while pytest is all about the test author.
+Pytest tries to make you more efficient while writing tests and marbles tries to make you more efficient while reading, reasoning about, and responding to test failures.
+You could say (and we sometimes do) that pytest is write optimized and marbles is read optimized.

-If you're familiar with pytest, you'll probably find that writing marbles tests is more typing than you're used to, but we hope, no matter which tool you know well, responding to a test failure will be faster and easier with marbles.
-In short, pytest is write optimized, while marbles is read optimized.
+If you're familiar with pytest, you'll probably find that writing marbles tests is more typing than you're used to, but we hope, no matter which tool you know well, responding to test failures will be faster and easier with marbles.
+Marbles achieves this in a couple of
+ways:

+1. Marbles failures expose more information than pytest failures
+2. Giving test authors the ability to curate what appears in the failure message encourages them to design their tests with the test consumer in mind
+3. Unittest tests are more explicit than pytest tests, meaning it's easier to determine and reason about what tests are doing

 Similarities
 ~~~~~~~~~~~~